 - The commercial rock crab fishery is open south of Bodega Bay, Sonoma County (38°18’ N. lat.), as of February 10, 2017.
 The fishery closure north of Bodega Bay will remain in effect until state health agencies determine that domoic acid levels no longer pose a significant risk to public health and recommends the fisheries be open, and the director of CDFW provides notification to commercial fishermen.

-- The commercial Dungeness crab season is currently closed statewide (usual season closure).
+- The commercial Dungeness crab season opens at

-- Please check this web page frequently, or call the Domoic Acid Fishery Closure Information Line at (831) 649-2883 for the most up-to-date information.
+- Check this web page frequently, or call the Domoic Acid Fishery Closure Information Line at (831) 649-2883 for the most up-to-date information.

 Razor Clam Fishery Closure